Explore health content from A to Z.

 Many drugs are being tested in clinical trials to see if they can help people with esophageal cancer.
 Ask your doctor if you could benefit from participating in any of them.

 The side effects of chemotherapy are different for everyone.
-They depend on these things:
+They depend mainly on these things:

 Type of drug you're taking